 (b) publish the statement on a website maintained by the network operator.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (3) The statement of network safety performance outcomes must set out, for each type of network safety performance incident —